patdx/kuromoji.js/README.md

 Other versions of kuromoji.js don't work so well in the browser because the browser already has its [own mechanism for decompressing files](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding).

 To keep things lightweight, we recommend loading the dictionary files from a server that supports returning compressed responses with the `Content-Encoding` header.
 This way, the app does not need to do any special processing itself.

-The default browser loader does not include any

 ```ts
 import * as kuromoji from '@patdx/kuromoji'